craigahobbs/bare-script/language/README.md

 ### Expression and Assignment Statements

-Expression statements evaluate an expression and discard the result.
+Expression statements evaluate an [expression](#expressions) and discard the result.
 In the following example, we evaluate a function call expression:

 ~~~ calcscript
 debugLog('Hello, World!')
 ~~~

 Similarly, a variable assignment statement evaluates an expression and assigns the result to a variable.
-If the statement is in the global scope, the variable is a global variable.
+If the statement is in the global scope, the variable is global.
 Otherwise, the variable is a function-local variable.
 For example:

 ~~~ calcscript
 a = 5